 Potential Impacts

-Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
+Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
 Would the project:

 Conflict with or obstruct implementation of the applicable air quality plan?